-Currant is a unique berry which is famous for its healthiness and accessibility.
+Redcurrant is a unique berry which is famous for its healthiness and accessibility.
 Cottagers like it for its unpretentiousness and fair yield.
 There are seasons when there’s so much currants, they don’t know what to do with it.
-If you are fully stocked on preserves and compotes, then I suggest you find out how to make homemade currant wine.
-We’ll go through tested and simple red currant recipe.
+If you have plenty of Redcurrant’s I recommend to try this simple red currant wine recipe.

 Red Currant Wine Recipe

 • Water – 1.3 gal / 5 liters